 - Whether purchasing or leasing a property, the minimum hold time is five years

-- For both options, applicants can add parents or grandparents for an additional €7,500 each
+- For both options, applicants can add parents or grandparents for an additional fee of €7,500 each

 - All applicants must have Malta health insurance

 - Applicants must declare that they are in possession of a minimum of €500,000 in capital assets, of which €150,000 must be shown as available liquid assets

 To find out more about how to get Malta residency, view the official government website.

 Prepare application and supporting documents.
 Submit residency application and initial contribution deposit of €10,000

 Government application processing and due diligence

 Lease/purchase of property

 Who is eligible to apply for Maltese residency?